Lee Leder Guttman

 As a little girl, Lee and her father went to Metropol Theater, a gorgeous cinema in her hometown Chemnitz.
 Sitting in the impressive hall, Lee can’t believe her eyes: a painted mouse giggling, running and flying across the screen.
 She was thrilled!

 That night, on their way back home, her father told Lee about the art of animation, about Mickey Mouse, and its inventor: Walt Disney.
 Lee had no doubt: „I want this to become my job!
-Please, can you help me, dad?“ – „Lee, I’m sure, you are going to make it.
+Please, can you help me, papa?“ – „Lee, I’m sure, you are going to make it.
 But you will have to try it by yourself.“

 A family portrait